 Gary L. Gregg, PhD, directs the McConnell Center, a nonpartisan program at the University of Louisville that attracts the best and brightest students from around Kentucky and grooms them for careers in effective leadership.
 Since 2000, he has also held the Mitch McConnell Chair in Leadership at the University of Louisville.

-An award-winning political science teacher and expert on the US presidency, Gregg has written or edited several books, including Securing Democracy: Why We Have an Electoral College.
-That book was reviewed in such publications as the National Journal and Washington Post and has led to Gregg being identified as one of the nation’s top experts on the Electoral College.
-Discussing that topic, he has appeared on dozens of national and international television and radio programs and has been quoted in publications across the world including The New York Times.
-He has also written or edited a dozen books on the American Founding, George Washington and US politics.
-He has also published a series of young adult fantasy novels under the series title The Remnant Chronicles.
+An award-winning political science teacher and expert on the U.S. presidency, Gregg has written or edited several books, including Securing Democracy: Why We Have an Electoral College.
+That book was reviewed in publications such as the National Journal and Washington Post and has led to Gregg being identified as one of the nation’s experts on the Electoral College.
+He has discussed that topic on dozens of national and international television and radio programs and has been quoted in publications across the world including The New York Times.
+He has also written or edited a dozen books on the American Founding, George Washington and U.S. politics.
+His series of young adult fantasy novels are published under the series title The Remnant Chronicles.

-Under his leadership, the McConnell Center has grown from a small local scholarship program into a nationally recognized “oasis of excellence in higher education.”
-The Center now hosts programs for undergraduate McConnell Scholars, high school student leaders, US history and civics teachers, the general public and the US Army.
-In 2014 he pioneered a new type of “broadening” education for the US military, and the Center now hosts an annual 30-day “Strategic Broadening Seminar” for promising young Army leaders.
-He has also built partnerships with West Point, the Naval Academy, the US Army War College and Harvard University’s Institute of Politics.
+Under his leadership, the McConnell Center has grown from a small, local scholarship program into a nationally recognized “oasis of excellence in higher education.”
+The Center now hosts programs for undergraduate McConnell Scholars, high school students, U.S. history and civics teachers, the general public and the U.S. Army.
+In 2014 he pioneered a new type of “broadening” education for the U.S. military, and the Center continues to host an annual 30-day “Strategic Broadening Seminar” for promising young Army leaders.
+He has also built partnerships with West Point, the Naval Academy, the U.S. Army War College and Harvard University’s Institute of Politics.